Activities in São Jorge

-The nature of São Jorge is definitely the main reason to visit.
-The landscape is simply stunning and the villages are picturesque and tiny (the smallest with an occupancy of only 7 people!).
-A visit to this island will involve a lot of walking, due to the lack of roads and mountainous nature, so make sure to take comfy shoes.
-The most famous hiking trail is Caldeira de Santo Cristo, beginning at the top of a mountain and descending for about 3 hours through several fajãs, where you can swim under waterfalls.
-On the way, you will see cow pastures, small forests, blue hydrangeas, juniper bushes, yellow ginger lilies, lush green valleys, and waterfalls, before ending in one of the most famous fajãs, Fajã dos Cubres.
-Here you can watch the birds, stroll, and have a picnic by the lakes.
+Being in nature in São Jorge is definitely the main reason to visit.
+The landscape is simply amazing and the villages are picturesque and tiny (the smallest only has 7 inhabitants!).
+When visiting this island, you will have to do a lot of walking as there are no roads and the island is very mountainous, so you should bring comfortable shoes.
+The most famous hiking trail is Caldeira de Santo Cristo, which starts on a mountain top and descends for about 3 hours through several fajãs where you can swim under waterfalls.
+Along the way you will see cow pastures, small forests, blue hydrangeas, juniper bushes, yellow ginger lilies, lush green valleys and waterfalls before ending in one of the most famous fajãs, Fajã dos Cubres.
+This would be the perfect place for you to watch birds, take a relaxing walk and have a picnic by the beautiful lakes.

-There are also many little villages that you can visit, the largest being Vela.
-Here, you will find some restaurants, shops, and the cute little square Jardim da Praça da República, with a bright red bandstand and cage full of birds.
+Also there are many small villages to visit – the biggest one being Vela, where you will find some restaurants, stores and the pretty little square Jardim da Praça da República with a bright red music pavilion and a cage full of birds.

-The island is also littered with lighthouses.
-You can visit an abandoned lighthouse at the westernmost point of the island, Ponta dos Rosais, where you can see views of Pico, Faial, and sometimes Graciosa and Flores.
-Another landmark, which you should definitely see, is the Sineria Tower.
-The church tower famously survived a volcanic eruption, which destroyed most of the area but left the tower intact.
+The island is dotted with lighthouses.
+At the westernmost point of the island, Ponta dos Rosais, you have the chance to visit an abandoned lighthouse from which you can see Pico, Faial and sometimes Graciosa and Flores.
+Another sight you must see is the Sineria Tower.
+The tower is known to having survived a volcanic eruption that destroyed most of the area, but left the tower intact.